makanaleu/wmt-marketplace-sdk/README.md

   - **All Release Orders:** Retrieves all the orders with line items that are in the "created" status, that is, these orders have been released from the Walmart Order Management System to the seller for processing.
 The released orders are the orders that are ready for a seller to fulfill.
   - **Acknowledge Orders:** You can use this API to acknowledge an entire order, including all of its order lines.
 Walmart requires a seller to acknowledge orders within four hours of receipt of the order, except in extenuating circumstances.
   - **Shipping Updates:** Updates the status of order lines to "Shipped" and triggers the charge to the customer.
+- **Requests**
+  - **Timeout:** All requests are set with a 2-minute timeout to avoid overuse of resources when the API is slow to respond.

 ## Roadmap